Federal Pell Grant

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 FSEOG is a grant and repayment is not required.
 To qualify, a student must have exceptional financial need.
 A student must be enrolled, be in good standing, and must complete the Free Application for Federal Student Aid to establish eligibility.
 Priority is given to Federal Pell Grant recipients.
 Funds are limited.
+FSEOG is subject to the same Return of Title IV Requirements as Federal Pell grant.

 Federal Work-Study (FWS)